How does Parental Leave Work in Australia?

 - Promote flexible working arrangements for parents

 Becoming a new parent is a huge responsibility especially combined with the stresses of work and everyday life.
 It is important both as an employer for you to do everything you can to assist your employees.
 As a new parent or if you are thinking of becoming a parent it is important to keep up to date with the latest information on parental leave as this will assist you in taking time off work and transitioning back into the workforce.
 This article’s aim was to provide you with a succinct overview and to answer any questions you may have been thinking about.
-If you require further information, please visit Services Australia or ask your employer what support they can provide.
+If you require further information, please visit Services Australia website or ask your employer what support they can provide.